sweinreich/cadwiki_overleaf/README.md

 ## Generating circuit diagrams
 CircuiTikZ is essentially a library of circuit elements and enables LaTeX-compiled circuit diagrams, building on the general TikZ plotting package.
-The [documentation](doc/external/circuitikzmanual.pdf) lists all available circuit elements, though I found Stackoverflow to be more helpful in most cases.
-The package is frequently updated, so you may want to get the latest documentation from the [CircuiTikZ homepage](https://ctan.org/pkg/circuitikz).
+The documentation ([available here](https://ctan.org/pkg/circuitikz)) lists all available circuit elements, though I found Stackoverflow to be more helpful in most cases.

 As a basic concept, your diagram is divided into a grid and each 2-terminal element is defined as between two grid coordinates.
 Larger elements are defined by a single coordinate and orientation, and pin coordinates can be extracted from the element.
 CircuiTikZ supports variables, making it easy to modify diagrams.